azizotaif/Arabic-Automatic-Speech-Recognition/README.md

 ``` shell
 Arabic-Automatic-Speech-Recognition/models/
 ```
-Make sure they are names as follow:
+Make sure they are named as follow:

 Acoustic model : pytorch_model.bin